 Completed food permit application

-Copy of the food permit from the Town you're based out of
+Copy of your food permit from the Town you're based out of

 List of all food and/or beverages to be offered

-Please see Shrewsbury Board of Health Fee Schedule for permit fee information under Related Documents below.
+Please see reference the Board of Health Fee Schedule document below for permit fee information.